MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/web-pubsub-client-readme.md

 You can set the following environment variable to get the debug logs when using this library.

-- Getting debug logs from the SignalR client library
+- Getting debug logs from the Web PubSub client library

 ```bash
 export AZURE_LOG_LEVEL=verbose
 ```

-For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/@azure/web-pubsub-client_1.0.0-beta.1/sdk/core/logger).
+For more detailed instructions on how to enable logs, you can look at the [@azure/logger package docs](https://github.com/Azure/azure-sdk-for-js/tree/@azure/web-pubsub-client_1.0.0-beta.2/sdk/core/logger).

 ### Live Trace

-Use **Live Trace** from the Web PubSub service portal to view the live traffic.
+Use **Live Trace** from the Web PubSub portal to view the live traffic.

 ## Next steps